TemperWorks/laravel-russian-doll-cache/README.md

 ### Configuration

-Configuration isn't necessary, but there are two options specified in the config file:
+Configuration isn't necessary, but there are some options specified in the config file:

 - `russian-doll-cache.enabled`: Fully enable or disable the cache.
 Defaults to `true`.
 - `russian-doll-cache.directive`: The name of the blade directive to register.
 Defaults to `cache`.